imi-bigpicture/wsidicom/README.md

 ## Requirements

-*wsidicom* uses pydicom, numpy and Pillow (with jpeg and jpeg2000 plugins).
+*wsidicom* uses pydicom, numpy, Pillow (with jpeg and jpeg2000 plugins), and dicomweb-client.

 ## Limitations